viniciussilverio/redirect-CLAIMTVC/README.md

 # redirect-CLAIMTVC
-Just a link to the repository.
+Just a link to the real repository.

+To access the repository access: http://github.ibm.com/CLAIMTVC

+And Have a nice day.
+;)